haskell-infra/hackage-trustees/revisions-information.md

 ## How can I fix dependencies in the face of potential future revisions?

-If you produced something at a particular point in time and want to pin it down so that no future revisions can alter anything about it, you can specify the `index-state` parameter (either in a configuration file or on the command line) as documented here: http://cabal.readthedocs.io/en/latest/nix-local-build.html?highlight=index-state#cfg-field-index-state
+If you produced something at a particular point in time and want to pin it down so that no future revisions can alter anything about it, you can specify the `index-state` parameter (either in a configuration file or on the command line) as documented in [the cabal manual: index-state configuration field](http://cabal.readthedocs.io/en/latest/nix-local-build.html?highlight=index-state#cfg-field-index-state)

 This pins down the view of the package universe to use revisions as of any particular timestamp and so allows you to `cabal freeze` not only versions, but the exact revisions of them.